JCollinJones25/War/README.md

 * cards added to winners deck if playing biggest deck winning system OR points added to scoreboard if playing point system
 * for next round, cards transition away like slideshow and next card is either revealed or hiding behind back of card until clicked.

-## Styling considerations
-* front of card should be just number and either words saying suit or image of suit (4 pictures will take a lot less time to store in code rather than 52 images - one for each individual card)
-* deck1 and deck2 divs can be image of back of card

 ## User Stories
 * As a user:
 - I want to draw the top card from my deck